dameety/churchsermons/README.md

 # Church Sermons

-Church sermons app is basically an app for churches to make available the messages preached in church for all members.
+Church sermons app is an app for churches to make available the messages preached in church for all members.
 This is built using the latest versions of laravel and vuejs.

 ## License